Chapter One – The Two Companions

 “Yes, my Lady,” replied the eager youth, who descended with his comrades to go out through the gate.
 They foraged what they could from the destroyed enemy force, which the Eaglemasters began to transport to a mass pyre away from the city.

 Morlen looked at Valeine fondly.
-“Is it odd that whenever you talk about breaking ribcages, I get a warm feeling right here?”
+“Is it odd that whenever you talk about breaking ribcages, I get a warm feeling right about here?”
 He took her hand and pressed it to his own ribs and chest.

 She smirked as her cheeks flushed and gently withdrew her hand, glancing to see if anyone watched them.
 “Are you sure you want them to see us like that?
 It could make you the most targeted man in the entire realm.”

 “It’s been three months.
 They already know.
 You just don’t want them to see you vulnerable and content because it would make them fear you less.”